 Our security and infrastructure engineering teams had a chance to do both as we worked together to solve a Web Application Firewall (WAF) issue causing one too many headaches.
 And the results were remarkable; we’ve doubled the speed of our Content Management API by greatly reducing latency for our users across every region, and we’ve since avoided 13 potential incidents relating to regional outages.

 Security and reliability are topics of utmost importance to Contentful and our customers.
 WAF is just one of the many components covered by our ISO 27001 certification.
 For those unfamiliar with the term, you may be wondering what a WAF is.
 As defined by CloudFlare, a WAF helps protect web applications by filtering and monitoring HTTP traffic between a web application and the internet.
-A WAF is not designed to defend against all types of attacks, but is part of a suite of tools which together create a holistic defense against a range of attack vectors.
+A WAF is not designed to defend against all types of attacks, which is why it is a part of a suite of tools we use together to create a holistic defense against a range of attack vectors.

 When I first encountered this issue, I was fairly early in my tenure as a security engineer at Contentful and growing more familiar with Contentful’s view of the builder ethos.
 I saw this as an opportunity to solve a current issue for the team, connect with engineers across the organization and learn more about how our infrastructure is set up.
 That is what I’ll be focusing on in this post: learnings on effective collaboration.